-Upon successful completion of the online course, you will receive a Certificate of Home Horticulture.
+Upon successful completion of the online course, you will receive a digital Certificate of Home Horticulture.

 Master Gardener Short Course Option

-If you do not need or desire the full certificate, you might be interested in the on-demand Master Gardener Short Course Series, which pulls from sections of the Master Gardener Online program.
+If you do not need or desire the full certificate course, or only want to study certain topics, you might be interested in the on-demand Master Gardener Short Course Series, which pulls from sections of the Master Gardener Online program.

 If you'd like to learn more about being a Master Gardener volunteer and what it entails, you can read more in this free 24-page eBook "An Introduction to Being a Master Gardener Volunteer."

 I wanted to become a Certified Master Gardener in OR.
 I loved the flexibility as I was on the East Coast at the time.
 The instructor provided wonderful feedback and tried hard to engage us, which can be hard in an online format.
 After completing the online course, I was able to get my volunteer hours in so that I am now a certified OR MG!

 I learned a lot about the PNW flora, conifers and how to better amend my soil.
 The instructor was great, very responsive.
 I enjoyed the practical requirements.
 If you’re interested in learning about the diversity of this region, and how to better take care of plants, then absolutely I would recommend the program.

 I now have a new network and I've helped people learn how to garden without chemicals.
 After the course, I've helped grade school kids to like worms by teaching a class in 5th and 6th grade.
 I loved it all.